badair/eraserface/README.md

 ###Type-**erase**d polymorphic inte**rface**s

-*note: this project is a fleshing-out of the [Boost.FunctionTypes interface example](http://www.boost.org/doc/libs/1_61_0/libs/function_types/example/interface.hpp) by Tobias Schwinger.
+*Note: This project is a fleshing-out of the [Boost.FunctionTypes interface example](http://www.boost.org/doc/libs/1_61_0/libs/function_types/example/interface.hpp) by Tobias Schwinger.
 This code began as a documentation example for the [CallableTraits](https://github.com/badair/callable_traits) project.*

 An interface is a collection of member function prototypes that may be implemented by classes.
 Objects of classes that implement the interface can then be assigned to an interface variable through which the interface's functions can be called.

 Interfaces are a prominent feature in many object-oriented programming languages, [such as Java](https://en.wikipedia.org/wiki/Interface_(Java)).
-Historically, an "interface" in C++ is modeled with a pure abstract base class.
+Historically, an "interface" in C++ is modeled by a pure abstract base class.
 However, the inheritance-based approach to interfaces has the following drawbacks:

 * Inheritance-based interfaces require that all interface functions be virtual.
   * A function that calls another function of the interface must do so via virtual dispatch, and may not be inlined.